anas-01/BlackJack/README.md

 # Introduction to Blackjack

 Blackjack, also known as twenty-one, is the most widely played casino banking game in the world.
 Blackjack is a comparing card game between a player and dealer, meaning players compete against the dealer but not against other players.
 It is played with one or more decks of 52 cards.
-The objective of the game is to beat the dealer in one of the following ways:
+The objective of the game is to beat the dealer.

 # How to Play